alshapton/MC6800Catalogue/source/Documents/Hardware/ICs/MC6800/@MC6800GMCM.rst

    The GMCM was a custom microprocessor designed for General Motors by Motorola.
 It was used in automotive applications, specifically in engine control modules (ECMs) for vehicles.
 The GMCM was based on the Motorola 6800 microprocessor architecture and included enhancements to meet the specific requirements of automotive applications.

-   In 1976, Motorola had a very important customer visit: Delco Electronics.
+   "In 1976, Motorola had a very important customer visit: Delco Electronics.
 Delco had accepted the task of designing an engine control module to meet the new government regu- lations for emissions for all General Motors vehicles.
 It needed a semiconductor supplier and partner, and we won the program against stiff competition.

    The system became known as GMCM (General Motors Custom Microprocessor), and it built much of Motorola Austin.